ZeppelinGames/Shape-Recognition/README.md

 # GuestureRecognition
-Unity test for recognisig shapes/guestures from a drawn line (LineRenderer)
+Unity test for recognising shapes/guestures from a drawn line (LineRenderer)